tljm/jpp/README.md

 # Journal PreProcessor

-Journal PreProcessor - JPP - is a preporcessor for plain text documents that supports tagging.
+Journal PreProcessor - mdJPP - is a preporcessor for plain text documents that supports tagging.

 ## Use case